-"Peace on the earth, good-will to men From heaven's all-gracious King."
+"Peace on the earth, good-will to men, From heaven's all-gracious King!"
+The world in solemn stillness lay

-The world in solemn stillness lay To hear the angels sing.
+To hear the angels sing.

-2 Still through the cloven skies they come, With peaceful wings unfurled;

-And still their heavenly music floats O'er all the weary world:

-Above its sad and lowly plains They bend on hovering wing,

-And ever o'er its Babel sounds : The blessed angels sing.
+2 Still through the cloven skies they come, With peaceful wings unfurled; And still their heavenly music floats O'er all the weary world: Above its sad and lowly plains They bend on hovering wing, And ever o'er its Babel sounds The blessed angels sing.

-3 But with the woes of sin and strife The world has suffered long;
+3 But with the woes of sin and strife

+The world has suffered long;

+Beneath the angel-strain have rolled

+Two thousand years of wrong;

+And man, at war with man, hears not

+The love song which they bring:

+Oh! hush the noise, ye men of strife,

+And hear the angels sing.

-Beneath the angel-strain have rolled Two thousand years of wrong; 4 And ye, beneath life's crushing load Whose forms are bending low,
+4 And ye, beneath life's crushing load,

+Whose forms are bending low,

-Who toil along the climbing way, With painful steps and slow,-
+Who toil along the climbing way,

+With painful steps and slow,-

-Look now; for glad and golden hours Come swiftly on the wing:
+Look now; for glad and golden hours

+Come swiftly on the wing:

+Oh! rest beside the weary road,

-Oh, rest beside the weary road, And hear the angels sing.
+On! rest beside the weary road, And hear the angels sing.

-5 For lo, the days are hastening on By prophet bards fortold,
+5 For lo, the days are hastening on,

+By prophet bards foretold,

-When with the ever circling years Comes round the age of gold:
+When with the ever circling years

+Comes round the age of gold:

-When Peace shall over all the earth Its ancient splendors fling,
+When Peace shall over all the earth

+Its ancient splendors fling,

-And the whole world give back the song Which now the angels sing.
+And the whole world give back the song

+Which now the angels sing.

-Rev. Edmund Hamilton Sears (1810 - 1876).
+Rev. E. H. Sears (1810-1876.)

-344 The Nativity.
+The Nativity.